Equity

 Affordable tuition can open the door to college, but walking through and succeeding often takes added support.
 Many students manage school, parenting, and work, a precarious balance with challenges like food insecurity, housing insecurity, and homelessness.

-You can help students unlock their potential, learn new skills, and better prepare for the demands and opportunities in today’s workforce.
+Though the campaign has concluded, you can still help students unlock their potential, learn new skills, and better prepare for the demands and opportunities in today’s workforce.

 Top priorities:

-• Expand availability of scholarships and safety-net grants
+- Expand availability of scholarships, including Stay in the Game scholarships, and safety-net grants

-• Bridge the equity gap with targeted programs
+- Bridge the graduation gap with targeted programs

 Power Innovation